 SAP Thought it Had Cracked Oracle’s Code

 SAP’s obsession with HANA reached a fevered pitch from the 2011 and to 2018 timespan.
 SAP had actually (I believe) convinced itself that it had done something that it had not come close to doing (which is come up with the “killer app” in the database market).
-SAP thought that combining a column-oriented (partial column oriented it later turned out) database combined with more memory had never been executed as had been done by SAP.
-As is well known, SAP acquired all of its technology for this design and my analysis, which is partially documented in the article Did Hasso Plattner and His Ph.D.
+SAP thought that combining a column-oriented (partial column oriented, it later turned out) database combined with more memory had never been executed as had been done by SAP.
+As is well known, SAP acquired all of its technology for this design and my analysis, which is partially documented in Did Hasso Plattner and His Ph.D.
 Students Invent HANA?

 SAP’s contribution to the combined analytics processing and transaction processing database was to market it.
 This powerful marketing by SAP caused Oracle and IBM to move resources into developing such functionality in their databases — a move which I think was a misallocation of resources.
 Research by Bloor Research, which I analyzed in the article How Accurate Was Bloor on Oracle In Memory, covered the extra overhead of Oracle’s in-memory offering.